-The GRE[®] revised General Test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills-skills that have been developed over a long period of time and are not related to a specific field of study, but are important for all.
-The GRE revised General Test features question types that reflect the kind of thinking you will do and the skills you need to succeed in graduate and business school.
+The GRE® General Test measures verbal reasoning, quantitative reasoning, critical thinking and analytical writing skills-skills that have been developed over a long period of time and are not related to a specific field of study, but are important for all.
+The test features question types that reflect the kind of thinking you will do and the skills you need to succeed in graduate and business school.

-This publication provides a comprehensive overview of each measure of the test to help you get ready for test day.
+This publication provides an overview of each of the three measures of the test to help you get ready for test day.
 It is designed to help you:

-- understand what is being tested
+- Understand what is being tested

-- gain familiarity with the various question types
+- Gain familiarity with the question types

-- review test-taking strategies
+- Review test-taking strategies

-- become familiar with the calculator that will be distributed on test day
+- Become familiar with the calculator that will be distributed on test day

-- review scored Analytical Writing essay responses and reader commentary
+- Review scored Analytical Writing essay responses and reader commentary

-- understand scoring
+- Understand scoring

-- practice taking the test
+- Practice taking the test

-If you are planning to take the computer-based GRE revised General Test, please visit www.ets.org/gre/prepare for test preparation materials for the computer-based test.
+If you are planning to take the computer-delivered GRE General Test, visit www.ets.org/gre/prepare for test preparation materials for the computer-delivered test.